sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 or

 ```
-return expression;
+return `expression`;
 ```

-When it is executed, execution of the current verb is terminated immediately after evaluating the given expression, if any.
-The verb-call expression that started the execution of this verb then returns either the value of expression or the integer 0, if no expression was provided.
+When it is executed, execution of the current verb is terminated immediately after evaluating the given `expression`, if any.
+The verb-call expression that started the execution of this verb then returns either the value of `expression` or the integer 0, if no `expression` was provided.

 We could modify the example given above.
-Imagine a verb called has\_object which takes an object (that we want to find) as it's first argument and a list of objects (to search) as it's second argument:
+Imagine a verb called `has_object` which takes an object (that we want to find) as it's first argument and a list of objects (to search) as it's second argument:

 ```
 {seek\_obj, list\_of\_objects} = args;